BiAPoL/on_the_fly_image_processing_napari/README.md

 The code examples are provided under the [unlicence](https://unlicense.org) which means you can freely reuse that code.

-Big thanks goes to the [napari](https://napari.dev) commnunity for their excellent online tutorial and active support.
+Big thanks goes to the [napari](https://napari.dev) commnunity for their excellent online tutorials and active support.

 ## Installation instructions